-- Information on available sexual assault counseling and treatment; and - Instructions for the process for requesting sexual assault counseling and treatment.
+- Information on how to report sexual assault to staff, including the Office of Inspector General. - · Information on available sexual assault counseling and treatment; and - Instructions for the process for requesting sexual assault counseling and treatment.

 Florida Department of Corrections Procedure 601.210, Inmate Orientation states upon completion of the orientation, each inmate will sign the form Acknowledgment of Receipt of Orientation on the Prison Rape Elimination Act (PREA) of 2003, form DC6-134C.
-The original form will be placed in the inmate's institutional file and receipt of the orientation will be reflected in
+The original form will be placed in the inmate's institutional file and receipt of the orientation will be reflected in the inmate record.

-During the pre-on-site phase of the audit, the Auditor reviewed the comprehensive PREA educational video, provided in multiple languages, that is given to all FDC inmates within 24 hours of arriving to a permanent facility.
+During the pre-on-site phase of the audit, the Auditor reviewed the comprehensive PREA educational video, provided in multiple languages, which is given to all FDC inmates within 24 hours of arriving to a permanent facility.
 The facility utilizes the PREA educational video titled PREA: What You Need to Know produced by Just Detention International and the PREA Resource Center.
-During the on-site phase of the audit, the Auditor also reviewed forty-eight comprehensive documentation forms (FDC Form DC6-134C) with inmate signatures and acknowledgment of understanding.
-The facility maintains documentation of inmate participation with the original form placed in the inmate's institutional file and receipt of the orientation will be noted in the inmate (electronic) record.
+The Auditor also reviewed Acknowledgement of Receipt of Orientation, Reception (DC6-134B) and the Acknowledgment of Receipt of Orientation on PREA (DC6-134C) for the twenty-eight inmates randomly selected for interviews.
+Each form contained the inmate's signature, acknowledging receipt and understanding of the facility's rules & regulations and comprehensive PREA Orientation.
+The facility maintains documentation of inmate participation in Reception & Orientation and the inmate's participation in PREA Orientation with the original forms placed in the inmate's institutional file and receipt of each orientation will be noted in the inmate (electronic) record.

 Florida Department of Corrections Procedure 602.053, Prison Rape: Prevention, Detection, & Response states inmates with recognized disabilities and Limited English Proficiency (LEP) shall be advised of the Department's zero tolerance policy on sexual abuse, sexual battery, staff sexual misconduct, and sexual harassment in accordance with the resources outlined in FDC Procedure 604.101 and other Department resources as appropriate.
-Resources include closed captioning (deaf/hard of hearing), large print material (impaired vision), and reading of materials to inmate by staff (blind/limited mental capacity).
-Additional resources include the FDC translator list, language line services.
+Resources include closed captioning or American Sign Language interpreter (hearing impaired), large print material (impaired vision), and reading of materials to inmate by staff (blind/limited mental capacity).
+Additional resources include the FDC translator list or Language Line Services.

-During the on-site phase of the audit, the Auditor conducted an interview with the PREA Compliance Manager and discussed the inmate comprehensive PREA orientation and documentation process.
-The PREA Compliance Manager provided specific details on the process of educating inmates including the initial orientation upon intake into the facility, the comprehensive orientation video, and the continued educational process by using PREA informational pamphlets, sexual assault prevention brochures, and the signage posted throughout the facility.
+The Auditor conducted an interview with the PREA Compliance Manager and discussed the inmate comprehensive PREA orientation and documentation process.
+The PREA Compliance Manager provided specific details on the process of educating inmates including the initial orientation upon intake into the facility, the comprehensive orientation video, and the continued educational process by using PREA informational pamphlets, Sexual Abuse Awareness brochures (NI1-120), and the Zero Tolerance signage (NI1-132) posted throughout the facility.

-During the on-site visit, the Auditor interviewed four targeted inmates with physical or cognitive disabilities, LEP, or hearing or vision impaired.
-All four inmates acknowledged receiving PREA information during the intake / transfer process.
-Each inmate described receiving the comprehensive PREA orientation within the first day or two after arriving to the facility.
+The Auditor interviewed four targeted inmates with physical or cognitive disabilities, LEP, or hearing or vision impaired.
+All four inmates acknowledged receiving PREA information during the intake / transfer process and confirmed receiving the comprehensive PREA orientation within the first day or two after arriving to the facility.
+Additionally, each inmate acknowledged the information was provided to them in an accessible format specific to their individual needs.

-During the on-site phase of the audit, the Auditor conducted a tour of the facility and observed PREA informational bulletins.
-These PREA bulletins are posted in multiple languages, located near the phones inside every dormitory, as well as several informational bulletins were posted in common areas (educational and vocational buildings) throughout the compound.
-The bulletins display phone numbers and addresses for the victim advocate services and the Tips hotline and are displayed in multiple languages.
+The Auditor conducted a tour of the facility and observed PREA informational bulletins.
+These PREA Zero Tolerance signage are posted in multiple languages, located near the phones inside every dormitory, and posted throughout the compound in common areas, such as the Educational, Vocational, and Food Service buildings.
+The Zero Tolerance signage are displayed in multiple languages, provide phone numbers, and addresses for the victim advocate services - with the Alachua County Victim & Rape Crisis Center, the Tips hotline. and the facility's outside reporting entity - Gulf Coast Children's Advocacy Center.